solana-foundation/solana-improvement-documents/proposals/0186-loaded-transaction-data-size-specification.md

 account.
 CPI can only happen through programs provided as instruction accounts.
-* Transaction accounts list: all accounts for the transaction, which includes instruction accounts, the fee-payer, program IDs, and any extra accounts added to the list but not used for any purpose.
+* Transaction accounts list: all accounts for the transaction, which includes instruction accounts, the fee-payer, program IDs, and any extra accounts added to the list but not explicitly available to programs.
 * LoaderV3 program account: an account owned by `BPFLoaderUpgradeab1e11111111111111111111111` which contains in its account data the first four bytes `02 00 00 00` followed by a pubkey which points to an